KvGeijer/Advent_of_Rust/README.md

 I just about had time to solve all puzzles during the intended days.
 The last days wre in my opinion a bit too hard considering you often want to spend those days with friends and family.

-All in all the execution time took around 600 ms for all days combined which I count as a success.
+All in all the execution time took a bit under 500 ms for all days combined which I count as a success!
 Some days (see day 23) were not idiomatic or pretty, but most of the solutions were quite nice.

 # Thoughts on Rust